rkoshak/openhab-rules-tools/group_utils/README.md

 # Purpose
 Get the names, labels or states of the direct or all members of a group.
-Perform the arithmetic operations known from the openHAB [group item definition](https://www.openhab.org/docs/configuration/items.html#derive-group-state-from-member-items) on the states or count how many members' states match a given expression.
+Perform the arithmetic operations known from the openHAB [group item definition](https://www.openhab.org/docs/configuration/items.html#derive-group-state-from-member-items) on the states or count how many members match a given comparison function.

 # How it works